 "Fuck your unbelievable ability to pick on the powerless.
 Fuck all the crocodile tears that you shed every time a mentally backwards idiot calls some Turk a towelhead camelfucker!
 I don't give a fuck about the opinions of illiterate gas station attendants in Dubuque!
 It's so easy to demonstrate your own righteousness and it's so easy to challenge the social order when all you're doing is picking on idiots that are better off ignored and left to wither in the stench of their own lives!
 You have transformed activism into high school politics!
 And doing so using systems engineered to prey on the worst instincts of the human race because preying on the worst instincts of people is a much better way of generating advertising revenue than appeals to our better nature (by extending the reach of an already insidious Capitalism that also preys on our worst instincts).

-All of which isn't to say that I hate the internet, but merely to point out that, like most things in modern life that rely on networks to deliver their benefits, there is a vast hidden arrayed infrastructure, the man behind the curtain having morphed into a whole range of ISP's, DNS servers, IP addressing, packet protocols, and Cisco-powered WANs, MANs and LANs to deliver what looks like a magical result, and that structure requires constant upgrading, guarding, enhancement, and subterfuge to maintain and power.
-But all that is ignored by the siliconned who prefer to keep all that firewalled out of their picture of the world, as it makes it too complicated, its true, staggering costs too apparent.
+All of which isn't to say that I hate the internet, but merely to point out that, like most things in modern life that rely on networks to deliver their benefits, there is a vast hidden arrayed infrastructure, the man behind the curtain having morphed into a whole range of ISP's, DNS servers, IP addressing, packet protocols, and Cisco-powered WANs, MANs and LANs to deliver what looks like a magical result, and that structure requires disproportionate concentrations of manpower on upgrading, guarding, constant enhancement, and subterfuge to maintain and power, the demands of which burn entire mountaintops worth of coal in order to cool what would otherwise be the fried microchips and wafers of this vast installed base of silicone.
+But all that is ignored by the sillyconned who prefer to keep all that firewalled out of their picture of the world, as it makes it too complicated; its true, staggering costs too apparent, which would in turn make the urgent need of a cost/basis analysis undeniable.